awesomelemonade/Battlecode2019/README.md

 Why did we scrap (majority of) this plan?

+Many people say those that ultimately win the tournament often do not do well in the Sprint tournament.
+This is because those that do well in the final tournament usually have some kind of infrastructure that can more easily adapt to whatever the current meta is.
+Our first week was planned to be primarily focused on infrastructure, but it is important to be careful not to spiral too deep into microoptimizing this infrastructure and not have time to code your strategy at all.
+After all, [premmature optimization is the root of all evil](http://wiki.c2.com/?PrematureOptimization).

-To be fair, we only started drafting this plan in the last two days before the sprint tournament deadline.
+With that in mind, we ultimately never intended our Sprint Tournament Strategy to be our final strategy; we only started drafting this plan two days before the sprint tournament deadline.

-What makes a good Battlecode bot?
+All of this talk can boil down to one question: What makes a good Battlecode bot?
 [TODO]

 ### Seeding/Qualifiers/Finals Strategy